magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

-As you see the value assigned to the `:dirs` keyword in the `*opts*` map is a set of string, exactly like the DSL `#{str}` type hint we used in the `dummy` task definition.
+As you see the value assigned to the `:dirs` keyword in the `*opts*` map is a set of string, exactly like the DSL `#{str}` type hint we used in the `dummy` task definition says.
 To proceed with the next step, stop the `boot` process.

 ### Update build.boot